Newest Figures Show New Home Prices Climb, Sales Drop in Charleston

 New home closings fell year-over-year in January in the Charleston, SC market, swinging downward off a year-over-year bump in December 2013.
 Closings went from 184 in January 2013 to 183 in January 2014.
 This came after new home closings rose 32.2% in December from the year earlier.

-A total of 2,847 new homes were sold during the 12 months that ended in December, up from 2,786 for the year that ended in November.
+A total of 2,859 new homes were sold during the 12 months that ended in January, down from 2,860 for the year that ended in December.

-New home closings accounted for 22.4% of overall housing closings.
-This is an increase on a percentage basis, as new home closings were 18.9% of total closings a year ago.
-For new and existing homes, closings gained year-over-year in December after also increasing in November year-over-year.
+As a percentage of overall housing closings, new home closings made up 20.8%.
+This is a decline 22.3% of closings a year earlier.
+For new and existing homes, closings jumped year-over-year in January after also increasing in December year-over-year.

 Pricing and Mortgage Trends

-For newly sold homes, the average mortgage size increased year-over-year along with new home prices.
-In December 2013, there was a 18.7% rise in the average mortgage size, reaching $254,640.
-In November 2013, average mortgage size on newly sold homes saw a 13.7% bump year-over-year from a year earlier.
+The average mortgage size on new homes moved north year-over-year along with new home prices.
+It jumped 3.0% in January from a year earlier to $222,841.
+In December 2013, average mortgage size on newly sold homes saw a 18.5% rise year-over-year from a year earlier.